JacekDubikowski/build-your-own-framework/readme.md

 ```

 Phew, that is a lot.
 Don't be afraid it's fairly simple.

 1. There are three instance fields.
    `TypeElement definedClass` is our bean,
    `List<TypeMirror> constructorParameterTypes` contains parameters for bean constructor (who would guess, right?)
-   `ClassName definedClassName` is JavaPoet object, created out of `definedClass` and represents fully qualified name for classes.
+   `ClassName definedClassName` is the JavaPoet object, created out of `definedClass` and represents a fully qualified name for classes.
 2. *TypeSpec* is JavaPoet class to represent Java type creation (classes and interfaces).
-   It is created using `classBuilder` static method, in which we pass our strange name, constructed based on the actual bean type name.
+   It is created using the `classBuilder` static method, in which we pass our strange name, constructed based on the actual bean type name.
 3. `ParameterizedTypeName.get(ClassName.get(BeanDefinition.class), definedClassName)` creates code that represents `BeanDefinition<BeanTypeName>`
-   that is applied as superinterface of our class through `addSuperinterface` method.
+   that is applied as super interface of our class through `addSuperinterface` method.
-4. The `create()` method implementation not that hard and self-explanatory.
-Please just look at `createMethodSpec()` method and its application.
+4. The `create()` method implementation is not that hard and self-explanatory.
+   Please just look at the `createMethodSpec()` method and its application.
-5. The same applies for `type()` method as for the `create()`.
+5. The same applies to `type()` method as for the `create()`.
-6. The `scopeProvider()` is similar to the previous methods, however, the tricky part is to invoke constructor.
+6. The `scopeProvider()` is similar to the previous methods, however, the tricky part is to invoke the constructor.
    The `constructorInvocation()` is responsible for creating the constructor invocation.
    For every parameter, we just call `BeanProvider.provide` to get the dependency and we keep the order of the constructor parameters.
-   Thankfully, the order is preserved thanks to *List*, *Dependency* and *TypeDependencyResolver* classes and their properties.
+   Thankfully, the order is preserved thanks to the *List*, *Dependency*, and *TypeDependencyResolver* classes and their properties.

 Ok, the *BeanDefinition*s are ready.
 We just missed the *ScopeProvider*.

 ###### ScopeProvider implementation

-The below code utilize Java's [Sealed Interfaces](https://docs.oracle.com/en/java/javase/15/language/sealed-classes-and-interfaces.html).
+The below code utilizes Java's [Sealed Interfaces](https://docs.oracle.com/en/java/javase/15/language/sealed-classes-and-interfaces.html).

 ```java
 public sealed interface ScopeProvider<T> extends Function<BeanProvider, T> { // 1